 The Opposite of Sex (8)

-Christina Ricci plays 6-year-old Dedee, shooting from the lip and causing all kinds of havoc when she moves in with her mild-mannered half-brother (Martin Donovan).
-Director Don Roos' script bristles with smart put-downs and acidulous one-liners.
+Christina Ricci plays 6-year-old bitch-on-wheels Dedee, shooting from the lip and causing all kinds of havoc when she moves in with her mild-mannered brother (Martin Donovan).
+Director Don Roos' script bristles with acidulous one-liners.
+See review, right.

 The Truman Show (5)

-Like Groundhog Day, Peter Weir's ingenious and unsettling fantasy is, in the end, an escape movie - in the case of Jim Carrey's Truman Burbank it's from the round-the-clock TV docu-soap that is his own life.
+Peter Weir's ingenious and unsettling fantasy is, in the end, an escape movie - in the case of Jim Carrey's Truman Burbank, it's breaking out of the round-the-clock TV docu-soap that is his own life.

-Computer-animated comedy voiced by a stellar cast stars Woody Allen as an ant who becomes an unlikely hero and opponent of the colony's totalitarian regime.
-Terrific fun and Allen's best work in a while.
+Computer-animated comedy voiced by a stellar cast stars Woody Allen as a worker ant who becomes an unlikely war hero and opponent of the colony's totalitarian regime.
+Terrific fun.

 The Dream Life of Angels (8)

-Erick Zonca's remarkable debut draws its strength from the contrasting personalities of Isa (Elodie Bouchez) and Marie (Natacha Regnier), whose friendship comes alive in the drab environs of Lille.
+Erick Zonca's remarkable debut draws its strength from the contrasting personalities of Isa (Elodie Bouchez) and Marie (Natacha Regnier), whose friend-ship comes alive amid the drab environs of Lille.